HUMOF: Human Motion Forecasting in Interactive Social Scenes: Experiments

-\textbf{Baselines.} \quad We compare our method with three types of human motion prediction methods: \textbf{A. Scene-Aware Methods}: ContactAware~\cite{contactAware}, GIMO~\cite{zheng2022gimo}, STAG~\cite{STAG}, and MutualDistance~\cite{mutualDistance}.
-To evaluate them on dynamic social datasets, we introduce the multi-person context by concatenating all persons' information to the original input of their motion decoder. \textbf{B. Social-Aware Methods}: T2P~\cite{t2p_cvpr24} and IAFormer~\cite{IAFormer}, which are SOTAs for multi-person motion predictions.
-Since they are highly dedicated to pure multi-person input, we introduce the human-scene-interaction features generated by our HUMOF. \textbf{C. Social-Scene-Aware Methods}: SAST~\cite{SAST}, which is a diffusion-based method for long-term motion generation under the guidance of objects in the scene and motion of other individuals.
-As it requires instance segmentation of the scene as input, we provide it with the ground-truth segmentations, except on GTA-IM, where we use the segmentation predicted by ~\cite{SphericalMask} due to the absence of ground truth.
+\textbf{Baselines.} \quad \textbf{3 Scene-Aware Methods}, ContactAware~\citep{contactAware}, GIMO~\citep{zheng2022gimo}, STAG~\citep{STAG}, and MutualDistance~\citep{mutualDistance}.
+To evaluate them on dynamic datasets, we introduce the multi-person context by concatenating all persons' information to the original input of their motion decoder. \textbf{2 Social-Aware Methods}, T2P~\cite{t2p_cvpr24} and IAFormer~\citep{IAFormer}, Since they are highly dedicated to pure multi-person input, we introduce the human-scene-interaction features generated by our HUMOF.
+And \textbf{1 Social-Scene-Aware Method}, SAST~\citep{SAST}.
+As it requires instance segmentation of the scene as input, we provide it with the ground-truth segmentations, except on GTA-IM, where we use the segmentation predicted by ~\citep{SphericalMask} due to the absence of ground truth.

-\textbf{Metrics.}\quad Following prior works~\cite{contactAware,STAG,mutualDistance}, we evaluate all methods using path error and pose error, which are computed in the same way as $\ell_{\text {path}}$ and $\ell_{\text {pose}}$ defined in Eq.~\ref{eq:loss}.
+\textbf{Metrics.}\quad Following prior works~\citep{contactAware,STAG,mutualDistance}, we evaluate all methods using path error and pose error, which are computed in the same way as $\ell_{\text {path}}$ and $\ell_{\text {pose}}$ defined in Eq.~\ref{eq:loss}.